rachits999003/Ball-Sort-Solver/readme.md

 - Visual interface to play or watch the puzzle being solved
 - Custom puzzle creation and color editing
-- DFS-based puzzle solver with backtracking
+- A*-based puzzle solver with Hash-maps
 - Animation of each solving step
 - Support for random puzzle generation